wyattduber/CashTools/CashTools/README.md

 ## Current Extensions
 - ClassGenerator: A tool that can accept a JSON payload and convert it to a C# Class.
-There are a few options to assist with developing on
+There are a few options to assist with generating a class, such as access modifiers for the class/members and the ability to add Json.NET attributes.